instnt-inc/instnt-ios-sdk/README.md

 **documentSettings:** The document settings object, which has information such as document type, document side, and capture mode.

 2. Next, upload the attachment.
 The upload attachment should be called for each side of the document, for example, front and backside of a driver's licence.
+You only need to take this step if you have autoUpload turned off (when you invoke scanDocument or scanSelfie methods)

 Following sample code demonstrates the upload attachment process: